-If re-elected, Mr Tan Han Beng (Chen Hanming) will remain as member of the Nominating Committee and the Remuneration Committee of the Company and will also remain as the Chairman of the Audit and Risk Committee of the Company.
+If re-elected, Mr Ravi Chidambaram will remain as member of the Audit and Risk Committee and the Remuneration Committee of the Company and will also remain as Chairman of the Nominating Committee of the Company.
 He is considered an independent director pursuant to Rule 704(7) of the Catalist Rules of the SGX-ST.